bolthole/elasticsearchutils/README.md

 * esgettemplates - Get templated values for indexes
 * esmoveshard - Move ONE shard from one node to another.
 Mostly just a component of esmoveshards.
 * esmoveshards - Move a fixed number of shards off one node to another node
-* esnodeshards - Display count of shards per node
+* esnodeshards - Display per-node shards info.
+Use -v for details
 * essetvalue - More easily set things like cluster.routing.allocation.exclude._ip
 * essetshardallocation - Convenience toggle for clusterside cluster.routing.allocation.enable value